QubesOS/qubes-core-admin-client/doc/manpages/qvm-service.rst

     Start `lightdm` and avoid starting `qubes-gui-agent`.
     In this case, `lightdm` is responsible to start the `X.org` server.

+software-rendering:
+    Default: enabled

+    Sets variables that enforces the use of software rendering.
+Disable this service in case your qube has access to a graphics card.

 guivm:
     Default: disabled